cozuya/secret-hitler/wiki/About-Secret-Hitler.md

 #### Back End:

-NodeJS LTS, Express, Pug, Passport, Mongodb with Mongoose, SocketIO.
+Node, Express, Pug, Passport, Mongodb with Mongoose, SocketIO.

-#### Build:

-Gulp, Browserify, Babel (front end).

 ### Alterations to the original game: